6 key differences between PBV and HCV

 In both programs, a HAP contract regulates the relationship between the PHA and the owner.
 However, HCV and PBV use different HAP contracts with different terms.
 In the HCV program, the effective date of the owner's lease for a particular unit and the effective date of the HAP contract for that unit are the same.
 There is no limit on the length of that HAP contract, and if the lease terminates, so does the HAP contract.

-In PBV, however, the PHA may initially enter into a PBV HAP contract for all units with an owner for 15 years, subject to the availability of funding.
-An owner’s lease with different families and the PBV HAP contract do not run concurrently.
-The PHA may extend the PBV HAP contract at the end of the term if funding is available.
+In PBV, however, the PHA may initially enter into a PBV HAP contract for all units with an owner for 20 years, subject to the availability of funding.
+The HAP contract may further be extended for an additional 20 years.
+An owner's lease with different families and the PBV HAP contract do not run concurrently.

 #5: Rent reasonableness